anaconda/anaconda-project/docs/source/user-guide/tasks/work-with-packages.rst

 To install packages from one or more channels use the ``-c <channel-name>`` flag, just like ``conda install``.
 To specify multiple channels add more ``-c <channel-name>`` flags.
 The order in which the flags appear is the order that Conda will check for available packages.
-Optionally, you can edit the ``anaconda-project.yml`` to supply a list of channels in the ``channels:`` key.
+Equivalently, you can edit the ``anaconda-project.yml`` to supply a list of channels in the ``channels:`` key.

 For example::